Celtics reach NBA Finals, hold off Heat 100-96 in Game 7 - Local News 8

 Boston’s lead was 32-17 after one quarter — the largest ever by a road team after 12 minutes of a Game 7, four points bigger than Golden State’s lead over the Los Angeles Lakers back in the 1977 playoffs.

-The Celtics set that tone with defense; they held Miami to 33% shooting in the opening quarter, 1 for 7 from 3-point range and outscored the Heat 13-4 on fast breaks.

-The lead was still 15 with 2:36 left in the half, when Miami showed signs of life.

-An 11-2 run is how the Heat ended the half, the burst sparked by 3s from Strus and Butler, then capped by four free throws from Lowry in the final 29 seconds.
-Butler was up to 24 points at the break — he didn’t miss a single second — and Miami had gotten within 55-49 going into the third.
+Miami ended the half on an 11-2 run, the burst sparked by 3s from Strus and Butler, then capped by four free throws from Lowry in the final 29 seconds.
+Butler was up to 24 points at the break and Miami had gotten within 55-49 going into the third.

 Miami thought it had gotten within 56-54 when Strus rattled in a corner 3 early in the third.
 But the Celtics answered with a 9-1 run, which was even worse — the NBA replay center in Secaucus, New Jersey decided that Strus had stepped out of bounds, his 3 came off the board while the game was going, and a 56-54 game became 65-52.